 5. Find the Guest

 Prior to the party, have guests send in a funny anecdote or fact about themselves.
 Once guests arrive, hand them a random fact and have them figure out which fact belongs to which guest.
-The ultimate ice-breaker!
+As fun ideas go, this is the ultimate ice-breaker!

 Unique Engagement Party Games